morrissoftware1229/AutomateJobApplications/README.md

 2. Indeed may be performing A-B testing with remote option, so multiple scenarios had to be included
 3. Dropdown options weren't selectable by id, so I had to use action chains
 4. Text from location box needed to be cleared out with send_keys.
 Previously, my input was concatenated with default value
+5. Needed to capture keyboard input.
+Pulled a script from Stack Overflow, but needed to learn about the Win32API, Windows naming conventions, and C++ naming conventions.